 Please send us an email for availability confirmation, and other details that you and we may need to share to the email address shown below:

-We are in zone 6b though on rare occasions we have a milder winter.
+Elevation wise we are in zone 6b/7a depending on the winter.
 There are many freeze/thaw episodes during the winter, with seldom any snow cover for protection, as well as spring freezes, yet we grow all foliage types.
 Rust does not overwinter here, and our garden is rust free.
 BAP or any other alternative means of plant increase are not used here.
 We do not have a greenhouse as all our plants are field grown.
-The priced plants shown here are available for May shipping.
+The priced plants shown here are available for shipping beginning in May.

 We appreciate the predator insects such as lady bugs, praying mantis, wheel and assassin bugs, dragon flies, spiders, and also birds that dine on all those 'bad-boy' insects.